NSriNihal/Demo/README.md

 # Demo
-this is my first repositry
+This is my first repositry.
+Author - Nihal